 1. Chronic pain is real

 Often times, people with chronic pain are treated as though they are fabricating, or at least exaggerating, the pain that they are going through.
 Regardless of what others think, the truth is that all pain is real, even if a distinct cause cannot be identified.
 Moreover, nearly all people with chronic pain want to be pain-free more than they desire anything else.
 When you speak with your friends and family, be sure to remind them that you need their kindness and support, not questions regarding whether or not your pain exists.
-Declarations like “It must not be that bad” or “get over it” accomplish nothing other than to discourage those suffering from chronic pain.
+Declarations like “It must not be that bad” or “get over it” accomplish nothing other than to discourage those living with chronic pain.

 2. Chronic pain often leads to sleep-related problems

 Due to its nature, chronic pain can cause a vicious cycle when it comes to sleep: chronic pain makes it tough to sleep, and not getting proper amounts of sleep can make chronic pain worse.
 People with chronic pain often have trouble falling asleep, difficulty staying asleep, and still feel tired in the morning.